-Healthful Benefits of Gardening from the Ground Up- horticulturist and gardening expert
+Health Benefits of Gardening- horticulturist and gardening expert

-Scientist recently made a positive connection between soil microbes and human health including our emotional and mental state.
-When a control group of rats was exposed to the antidepressant microbe, Mycobacterium vaccae, they experienced increased cognitive ability, lower stress, and better concentration.
-Additional studies were conducted with cancer patients who reported they were less stressed and experienced a better quality of life when exposed to this antidepressant microbe.
+YOU may be known for telling others that you feel better when digging in the dirt, scientists now know why.
+They recently made a positive connection between soil microbes and human health including our emotional and mental state.
+Additional studies with cancer patients reported they were less stressed and experienced a better quality of life when exposed to this antidepressant microbe.

 Scientists think this soil bacterium activates immune cells that impact the production of serotonin, often referred to as the “happy molecule”.
-Serotonin is associated with brain function, mood and well-being generating feelings of happiness and relaxation.
+Serotonin is associated with brain function, mood, and a sense of well-being, generating feelings of happiness and relaxation.
 Insufficient serotonin levels have been linked to depression, anxiety, obsessive-compulsive disorder, and bipolar problems.

 Further research is investigating the potential of using these non-addicting antidepressant soil microbes to help improve cognitive function and manage diseases like Crohn’s and rheumatoid arthritis.